 Therapeutic or functional equivalence

-Determinations of a drug’s therapeutic or functional equivalence should comply with AARP policy recommendations for drug formularies, such as appropriate oversight and a provision for medical exceptions (for a discussion of drug formularies, see this chapter’s section Specific Needs and Services—Prescription Drugs).
+Determinations of a drug’s therapeutic or functional equivalence should comply with AARP policy recommendations for drug formularies, such as appropriate oversight and a provision for medical exceptions (see also this chapter’s section on Specific Needs and Services—Prescription Drugs for a discussion of drug formularies).

 CMS should determine the conditions under which, and the target populations for whom, Medicare coverage for comprehensive geriatric assessment is warranted.

-CMS and the AHRQ should fund studies to identify and demonstrate the most clinically efficacious and cost-effective types and uses of assistive technologies.
+CMS and the Agency for Healthcare Research and Quality should fund studies to identify and demonstrate the most clinically efficacious and cost-effective types and uses of assistive technologies.
 Information about these technologies should be disseminated to Medicare contractors to improve appropriate access by beneficiaries.